msiedlarek/alpaca-django/README.txt

 alpaca-django
 =============

-This is a Alpaca reporter for Django-based applications.
+This is an Alpaca error logger for Django-based applications.

 See https://github.com/msiedlarek/alpaca